-- The students are not allowed to stay in the Program beyond the end of the academic year when they satisfy all the requirements for the Ph.D. degree.
+1. The students are not allowed to stay in the Program beyond the end of the academic year if they satisfy all the requirements for the Ph.D. degree.

-Additionally, they can opt for completion in March only under the special circumstances below in which their advisor approves that their graduation can be in March, half a year later than the end of the Spring semester of the third academic year (October September). - the students are expected to stay in the Program for more than three years (excluding the period of leave of absence) and apply for completion in March during the application period in the beginning of October of the fourth academic year designated by Graduate School Affairs Office. - the students are scheduled to satisfy all the requirements for completion of the program and pass the final defense of their doctoral dissertations in the Fall semester of the fourth academic year.
+Students can opt for completion in March only under special circumstances mentioned below in which their advisor approves that their graduation can be in March, half a year later than the end of the Spring semester of the third academic year (October - September).

+1. The students are expected to stay in the Program for more than three years (excluding the period of leave of absence) and apply for completion in

+March during the application period in the beginning of October of the fourth academic year designated by Graduate School Affairs Office.

+2. The students are scheduled to satisfy all the requirements for completion of the program and pass the final defense of their doctoral dissertations in the Fall semester of the fourth academic year.